-a.
 A reticulated gravity wastewater system will be required within the Outline Development Plan area with outfalls to Roberts Road and the intersection of Buchanans and Gilberthorpes Roads.
-At least two thirds

-- of the allotments within the Outline Development Plan area are to discharge to the outfall at the intersection of Buchanans and Gilberthorpes Roads. - b.
+At least two thirds of the allotments within the Outline Development Plan area are to discharge to the outfall at the intersection of Buchanans and Gilberthorpes Roads.

 Full high pressure water reticulation will be required to service development within the Outline Development Plan area.
-The connection points to Council's water supply network are to be on Buchanans Road directly opposite the site boundary, and on Roberts Road.
+The connection points to Council's water supply network are to be on Buchanans a.

-a.
 Development is anticipated to commence from Buchanans Road.
 The development of the south western area of the neighbourhood will be delayed until quarrying ceases.